tekknolagi/isdt/lecture-notes/4-cor.md

 like---without connecting to the database; you can create temporary `User` objects without needing to commit (write) and then fetch them.

+Here's a new diagram to illustrate the new architecture.
+Because we have extracted `validate_password` and `create_validation_email` into their own stateless functions, they can be more easily tested in isolation:

 <object class="svg" type="image/svg+xml" data="{{site.baseurl}}/assets/images/modularization-good.excalidraw.svg">
   If you're seeing this text, it means your browser cannot render SVG.
 </object>

+We've also indicated that these can now be considered "unit" tests instead of "integration" tests because they test one small feature at a time.

 ### Maxim: avoid round trips
 ### The Database interface